Honeyberry

 Lonicera caerulea

 Honeyberry (Lonicera caerulea), also known as haskap, is a cold-hardy perennial shrub producing early-season oval blue berries with flavor blending blueberry, blackberry, and cherry notes.
-Suitable for Zone 6a with late-blooming varieties; resilient, low-maintenance, and early ripening before strawberries.
+Suitable for Zones 2-8with late-blooming varieties; resilient, low-maintenance, and early ripening before strawberries.

 Crop Snowflake Score